 Many find their appetite returns late in the evening (around 8-9 pm) when their medication wears off, and they need to be allowed to eat at that time.

 If weight gain is a continued concern, I often add cyproheptadine (Periactin) 4mg, ½ tablet at breakfast and dinner.
-Periactin is an antihistamine similar to Benedryl, which enhances appetite and often results in 1-2lbs-weight gain per month.
+Periactin is an antihistamine similar to Benadryl, which enhances appetite and often results in 1-2lbs-weight gain per month.
 Remember that good nutrition is helpful for all, and these individuals should emphasize protein intake in their diet.

 Many ADHD individuals will have sleep difficulties before they begin their medical treatment.
 At night, their brain continues its activity and starts thinking of the day.
 Using stimulant medications may either improve or worsen this problem.